mobimeo/teamchatviz/README.md

 Creating a Slack app
 --------------------

 Go to https://api.slack.com/apps/new and create a new app.
 Go to the App Credentials tab of the newly created app to get client id and client secret.
+Specify the following Redirect URI for your Slack App: `http://<your hostname>:<port>/api/auth/slack/callback`

 Testing
 -------